bolknote/tee/README.md

 More than 15 years ago I did quite a lot of assembler programming.
 Later I lost interest in this language, though.
-But just recently I was reading one piece of assembler code, and It downed on me that I never programmed in this language for Linux.
-Thats why I’ve decided to try to write a small program in attempt to refresh my skills.
+But just recently I was reading one piece of assembler code, and It downed on me that I had never programmed in this language for Linux.
+Thats why I’ve decided to try writing a small program in attempt to refresh my skills.

 So, here it is: clone of Linux utility "tee" written in assembler.